varunkukade/ReactNative-Intermediate-EventManagement/README.md

   Current features in the app:

-   1. Create an new account - Signup.
+   1. Create an new account, Sign-in to existing account, Forgot password, Logout.
-   2. After logged in - add new event with event name, desc, date, time, location, fees(if any)
+   2. After logged in - Organise new event with event name, desc, date, time, location, fees(if any)
    2. View all the events at one place.
 View event details by clicking on each event.
 You can also delete the event.
    4. Add people to the event.
 Delete added people from the event.
    5. View all people added in event at one place.
 People are divided into 3 tabs (All people, people who have payment pending, people who have payement completed).
    6. You can move users in tab from pending to completed and viceversa.
-You can also remove the users from that event.
+You can also remove the people from that event.